In the Service of University Libraries

 Leading Innovation in Academic libraries

 In a rapidly changing world, innovation in academic libraries is no longer a luxury but a necessity for survival and relevance.
-This panel brings together four academic library leaders from different countries to share their strategies and experiences in driving innovation within their institutions.
-First initiated at the IATUL Annual Conference 2025 in Shanghai, the conversation now continues in this online event.
+This panel brought together four academic library leaders from different countries to share their strategies and experiences in driving innovation within their institutions.
+First initiated at the IATUL Annual Conference 2025 in Shanghai, the conversation continued in this online event.

 Discover how mindfulness can enhance your presence, equanimity, and care as a leader